 • transient climate sensitivity response is calculated by increasing CO2 concentrations by 1% per year, until they reach double the pre-industrial levels, and taking the average temperature at that point.

 Both experiments are somewhat unrealistic, and should be thought of more as thought experiments rather than predictions.
 For example, in the equilibrium experiment, it’s unlikely that CO2 concentrations would stop rising and then remain constant from that point on.
-In the transient experiment, the annual rise of 1% is now unrealistic – CO2 concentrations rose by more than 2% per year over the last decade.
-So, the IPCC figures for transient sensitivityresponse are probably higher than what we’ll actually experience when we do reach 560ppm, because we’ll be getting there quicker.
-On the other hand, the IPCC figures for equilibrium sensitivity are probably lower than what we’ll eventually experience if we do reach 560ppm, because if we reach that level, we then probably won’t be able to prevent CO2 concentrations going even higher.
+In the transient experiment, the annual rise of 1% a little unrealistic – CO2 concentrations rose by a less than 1% per year over the last decade.
+On the other hand, knowing the IPCC figures for equilibrium sensitivity tells you very little about the eventual temperature change if (when) we do reach 560ppm, because when we reach that level, it’s unlikely we’ll be able to prevent CO2 concentrations going even higher still.

 Understanding all this matters for many reasons.
 If people confuse the two types of sensitivity, they’ll misunderstand what temperature changes are likely to happen when.
 More importantly, failure to understand these ideas means a failure to understand the lags in the system: